 The application process has three phases:

-A completed written application must be submitted, along with reports from a physician and, in most cases, an Orientation & Mobility Specialist.
-In some cases, Guide Dogs of America consults with a physician for medical advice in evaluating a prospective student.
+A completed application must be submitted, along with reports from a physician, eye doctor, and, in most cases, an Orientation and Mobility Specialist.
+In some cases, Guide Dogs of America consults with an applicant’s medical and personal references for advice in evaluating a prospective student.

-Applicants should be at least 18 years old, but there is no upper age limit.
-The application requests facts on personal and family information, housing and past guide dog experience.
-The application asks about an individual’s financial ability to provide necessary food and medical care for the guide dog, as well as facilities for a dog and home environment.
-Applicants are asked to describe the general conditions under which the dog will be working.
+Applicants must be at least 18 years old, but there is no upper age limit.
+The application includes questions related to the following: personal and family information, housing information including ability to provide an appropriate home environment for a guide dog, past guide dog experience, financial ability to provide necessary food and medical care for a guide dog, and the general conditions under which the guide dog will be working.

 After we receive the completed application forms, an instructor will contact the applicant for an interview.
-If the interview is done over the phone, we may request that the applicant tape a short video of his or her independent travel in the home area.
+If the interview is conducted over the telephone, we will request that the applicant record a short video of their independent travel in their home area.

-All applications are evaluated and discussed by the Selection Committee, which is made up of staff from the administration, training, and admissions departments.
-Accepted applicants will be placed is in the next available class.
+All applications are evaluated and discussed by GDA’s Selection Committee, which is made up of staff from the administration, training, and admissions departments.
+Accepted applicants will be placed in the next available class, provided there is a dog match.
 Accepted applicants with special requirements or requests may have to wait a longer period of time.

-Travel Arrangements: Guide Dogs of America will provide round-trip transportation to those who request it.
+Travel Arrangements: Guide Dogs of America will provide round-trip transportation to clients accepted to the school.
 The two airports in the Los Angeles area are Burbank, which is closest to the school, and LAX, a large, international airport.

-The contact person for Admissions and Graduate Services is Sara Ormenyi.
-To request an application packet for admission, please call (818) 833-6428, email at SEOrmenyi@GuideDogsofAmerica.org, or complete the information and submit the form below.
+The contact person for Admissions and Graduate Services is Greg Steinmetz.
+To request an application packet for admission, please call (818) 833-6428, or email us at firstname.lastname@example.org.